The-Scripters-Guild/ForgeWiki/halo-infinite/forge/ai/ai-spawner.md

 #### Spawner

 The spawner will produce a squad of AI units in place.
 This is comparable to the spawning of a player in how the units are produced.

+If the volume of the object is obstructed, the configured squad is at risk of spawning inside obstructing objects.

+#### Vehicle Spawner

+A variation of the spawner, this object allows players to configure vehicles driven by AI units.
+The species of the unit is dependent on what type of vehicle is selected.
+If no unit is configured to drive a vehicle, the vehicle will spawn driverless.

-If the volume of the object is obstructed, the AI unit(s) are at risk of spawning inside the obstructing object.
+If the the volume of the object is obstructed, the configured vehicles are at risk of spawning inside of the obstructing objects.

 ### Scripting